rticommunity/rticonnextdds-connector/README.md

 $ npm install rticonnextdds-connector
 ```

-If your target does not have internet access, you can cross compile the *Connector* on a different machine using, for example ```npm --arch=arm install rticonnextdds-connector``` and then you can copy the output into your target.
+If your target does not have internet access, you can cross compile *Connector* on a different machine using, for examplei, ```npm --arch=arm install rticonnextdds-connector```.
+Then you can copy the output into your target.

 When the installation is complete, cd into your node_modules directory and have a look at [examples/nodejs/README.md](examples/nodejs/README.md).